melacopter/JupyterNotebook/README.txt

-This repository is where I store all the resources and notebooks related to the IBM Data Science Certification course I completed.
+All content is probably owned by Coursera and IBM